-During spring San Francisco has mild temperatures and a lack of rain which makes it a good season to travel to the Bay Area.
+During spring, San Francisco has mild temperatures and a lack of rain which makes it a good season to travel to the Bay Area.
 San Francisco is famous because of its fluctuating climate so be sure to bring layers in case the weather changes quickly.
-In winter we also recommend bringing a lot of layers since it can be frigid.
+In winter, we also recommend bringing a lot of layers since it can feel frigid.

 If you are planning on doing a few hikes during your trip make sure to bring the right clothes and equipment.
 Prepare yourself by reading blogs about hiking to make sure you know what to expect.

 San Francisco has a lot of different and unique neighborhoods.
 This makes it a bit hard to find out what the best places are to visit when you only have a short amount of time in the city.
 We created a top 10 of our most favorite neighborhoods to make it easier for you to choose!